 As processes and technologies rapidly change, and as customers continue to place more challenging demands on the industry, flexographers find themselves in dire need of a “one-stop” educational and training resource.
-That’s where TEST comes in.
+That’s where Technical Education Services Team comes in.

-The TEST program aims to rebuild the Foundation of FTA’s educational programs, products and services to meet the continually changing, and challenging, needs of its members and the flexographic industry as a whole.
+The Technical Education Services Team delivers educational programs, products and services to meet the continually changing, and challenging, needs of its members and the flexographic industry as a whole.

 TEST’s Virtual Campus is the flexo industry’s single, most comprehensive web-based educational platform designed to help flexographic companies and the professionals they employ achieve specific and measurable developmental goals in all areas of flexography and related subject matter.